dentarg/auth0-blog/_posts/2018-03-05-build-robust-apps-with-mithril-and-auth0.md

 Look how powerful Auth0 is!
 With very simple configuration and very little code, we achieved a great milestone: allowing only registered users to access the application and requiring them to log in.
 There is a lot more that we can do with Auth0!
 Discover all the [possibilities for authentication here](https://auth0.com/docs/api/authentication).

 We also got a chance to build a fairly complex application very easily by using Mithril as our framework.
 My favorite part of using Mithril has been on how easily it integrates with JSX, making it very transparent to use, and how simple, yet powerful, its router is!
 There's so much more that Mithril can do!
 We've just scratched the surface.
 Feel free to visit the [Mithril docs](https://mithril.js.org/api.html) to explore its API.
 What could have we done better throughout this application?
-What have you liked the most about Mithril?
 Please let me know in the comments below.
+I also want to know what have you liked the most about Mithril?

 Now that you understand Mithril, learning other frameworks such as [React](https://auth0.com/blog/reactjs-authentication-tutorial/) or [Inferno](https://auth0.com/blog/learn-about-inferno-js-build-and-authenticate-an-app/) would be a breeze.
 Happy coding!